Gizmopower1/homeydash.com/README.md

 Homey.ink is available in German (de), English (en), French (fr), Dutch (nl), Norwegian (nb), Swedish (sv) and Danish (da)

 > Your token can be acquired by visiting https://homey.ink
-> Use eks Chroem and log in with your Homey username and password.
+> Use eks Chrome and log in with your Homey username and password.
 Then right click in Chrome and then press the console tab